'Capital of Europe'

 The size of our school helps to make our student union different from other universities.
 Every decision is made with a high sense of sharing, solidarity and commitment between students and staff.
 Our academics are available to answer every question you might have and advise you in the best way possible to suit your career perspectives.

 The student union president is elected for the term, assisted by a vice-president.
-The elected body also consists of a secretary, treasurer, social secretary, sports representative, welfare officer and an academic officer.
+The elected body also consists of a secretary, treasurer, social secretary, sports representative and an academic officer.